Bhagsys/pwn.college_Bhagesh/Chaining commands.md

 ```

 ### New Learnings
-Su is used to switch user, usually used to switch to the root user
+&& can also be used to chain comands